Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Search/OfflineGeocode/readme.md

 ## How to use the sample

-Type the address in the search menu option or select from the list to `Geocode` the address and view the result on the map.
+Type an address in the search menu option or select from the list to `Geocode` the address and view the result on the map.
 Tap the location you want to reverse geocode.
+The locator used by this sample doesn't support suggestion, so you must use a full address (including city) to get results.

 ## How it works